MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 # WinAutomation with Power Automate

-The latest version of WinAutomation can now be used as part of your Power Automate Attended RPA license (paid or Trial).
-You will need to sign into WinAutomation with the same work or school account as in Power Automate.
+Your Power Automate Attended RPA license (paid or trial) now gives you full access to Softomotive's [WinAutomation](https://www.winautomation.com/).
+This document will guide you through getting WinAutomation processes running with Power Automate.

+Existing WinAutomation users can learn more at [Softomotive's support page](https://support.softomotive.com/support/home)

 ## Overview for existing UI flows users

+[Download](https://aka.ms/rpaDesktopAutomationInstallPage), install then sign into WinAutomation with the same work or school account as in Power Automate.
 After you've created an process within WinAutomation, you can run it attended or unattended from Power Automate by using a UI flow.
 To do this, follow these steps:

 1. Start a UI flows desktop recording.
 1. Open the command prompt.
-1. Enter *WinAutomationController /start <processPath>* at the command prompt, where *processPath* is the name of your WinAutomation process (including folder names if any).
-For example, enter: "%programfiles%\DesktopAutomation\DesktopAutomationController.exe" /start "/My Robots/MyAutomationName".
+1. Enter the command to trigger the process execution.
+For example, for a process named "MyAutomationName" located within "My processes" folder in WinAutomation, you will enter: *"%programfiles%\WinAutomation\WinAutomationController.exe" /start "/My Robots/MyAutomationName"*.
-1. Stop the recording.
+>[!TIP] You can use UI flows inputs and Dynamic content to change the target WinAutomation process from within Power Automate.
+1. Hit enter in the command prompt then stop the UI flows recording.
+As the WinAutomation process get started, UI flows has captured all the necessary information.
 1. Add the resulting UI flow into a flow, and then select *attended* or *unattended* execution.

 ## Set up WinAutomation

-Before you can create and playback automation scripts with WinAutomation, you’ll need to ensure your machine meets the requirements for [UI flows](https://docs.microsoft.com/power-automate/ui-flows/setup#prerequisites).

 >[!TIP]
 >Automation scripts in WinAutomation are called **processes**.
 In Power Automate, automation scripts are called *flows* or *UI flows*.